5 minutes

 Understanding Multifactor Authentication

 Multifactor Authentication, often abbreviated as MFA, is a security system that requires users to provide two or more verification factors to gain access to a resource such as an application, online account, or VPN.
-This method goes beyond the traditional username and password combination, adding extra layers of security to protect against unauthorized access.

 The Three Main Categories of Authentication Factors